thegridelectric/gridworks-protocol/docs/types/component-gt.rst

 **ComponentId**:
     - Description: ComponentId.
 Immutable unique identifier for this specific device.
+    - Format: UuidCanonicalTextual

 **ComponentAttributeClassId**:
     - Description: ComponentAttributeClassId.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
     - Format: UuidCanonicalTextual

+**ConfigList**:
+    - Description: ConfigList.
+This list is expected to have length 0, except for nodes that do some kind of sensing - in which case it includes the information re timing of data polling and capture for the channels read by the node.

 **DisplayName**:
     - Description: Display Name.
 This is an optional, mutable field whose use is strongly encouraged.
 It may include information about HOW the component is used in a hardware layout.
 It may also include the HwUid for the component.